ch3sh/ch3sh.github.io/_posts/2021-10-09-HTB-Monitors.md

 ![passwd](/img/monitors/passwd.png)

-> While the RFI does work, as of the writing of this writeup, it appears that php files are not getting executing when requested.
-I will update this writeup accordingly if a method to leverage the RFI is found.

 ### Reading wp-config using LFI

 Using the LFI, we can now search for some [common files](https://github.com/swisskyrepo/PayloadsAllTheThings/tree/master/File%20Inclusion) which could be useful for us.
 Since this is a wordpress installation, we can access the `wp-config.php` file by browsing to the following URL: